 This tactic is one of the 6 basic principles of influence from Dr. Robert B. Cialdini, author of a book called Influence: The Psychology of Persuasion.
 The purpose of Scarcity is to emphasize that the product is highly desirable and not easy to obtain.
 It fully triggers our FOMO – fear of missing out.

-In practice, this means that people have a tendency to purchase more when you place a message next to your product , stating: “Only 1 left on stock”, “a discount finishes in 1 day”, “Your item is held in a basket for 15 minutes” etc.
+In practice, this means that people have a tendency to purchase more when you place a message next to your product, stating: “Only 1 left on stock”, “a discount finishes in 1 day”, or “Your item is held in a basket for 15 minutes” etc.

 By nature, people are cooperative species.
 It makes us feel good when we do something good for others.
 But it makes us feel even better when while helping others, we gain something too.
 The point of the Good Value method is to connect your sales with charitable acts.
 You have seen it for sure: A 10 % from the price you pay will be donated to a charity or non-profit organization of some kind.

-When you are in a business for too long or you owe a business, you become a professional who perfectly understands the product.
-Yet, it doesn't mean that your customers do as well.
-Proof method is a great perceived benefit to a consumer.
+When you are in a business for too long, or you own a business, you become a professional who perfectly understands the product.
+Yet, it doesn’t mean that your customers do as well.
+The proof method is a great perceived benefit to a consumer.
 People understand the best of what they experience themselves.

-B2B SaaS companies often use free trials, short term showcases of the product in action.
-Afterwards, customers may or may not purchase the product, but the probability of profit grows.
+B2B SaaS companies often use free trials, short-term showcases of the product in action.
+Afterward, customers may or may not purchase the product, but the probability of profit grows.

-Another good example of Proof method for B2B SaaS businesses are case studies and success stories.
-Even though a customer won't try your product directly, he or she can read about those companies for whom your solution worked and gain a better understanding of the product.
+Another good example of the Proof method for B2B SaaS businesses is case studies and success stories.
+Even though a customer won’t try your product directly, he or she can read about those companies for whom your solution worked and gain a better understanding of the product.

 Old school yet still incredibly successful strategy is also a word of mouth – direct recommendation from a satisfied customer.